PikachuPenial/Infoholic/README.md

 Released on <i>3/30/2022</i>

-A simplicity toggle that is enabled by default, removes most of the stats, and looks much less intimidating.
+A simplicity toggle that is enabled by default, removes most of the stats, and looks much less intimidating

-Added Jump Count, Player Size, and Additional Blocks.
+Added Jump Count, Player Size, and Additional Blocks

 ---
 </details>